+To be completed by Student Researcher(s):

+- 1. What vertebrate animal tissue will be used in this study?
+Check all that apply.

+- Fresh or frozen tissue sample

+- □ Fresh organ or other body part

+- Blood

+- Body fluids

-Student's Name(s) Title of Project To be completed by Student Re searcher(s): What vertebrate animal tissue will Fresh or frozen tissue sam Fresh organ or other body Blood Body fluids Primary cell/tissue cultures Human or other primate es ple part s ll that apply.
-2. Where will the above tissue(s) b e obtained?
-If using an estal blished cell line include source and catalog number name of the research institu y conducted at a research institution attach a copy of cution, the title of the study, the IACUC approval num or qualified personnel from the lapurpose other than the student's AND/OR I certify that the blood, blood pro solely with organs, tissues, culaboratory; and that if vertebrate research. ted Supervisor: Iltures or cells that will be supplied to him/her by myself the animals were euthanized they were euthanized for a In this project will be handled in accordance with the Ind Health Act, 29CFR, Subpart Z, 1910.1030 - Blood Borne Printed Name Signature Date of Approval (mm/dd/yy) (Must be prior to experimentation.)
+- □ Primary cell/tissue cultures

+- Human or other primate established cell lines

+- 2. Where will the above tissue(s) be obtained?
+If using an established cell line include source and catalog number.

+- 3. If the tissue will be obtained from a vertebrate animal study conducted at a research institution attach a copy of the IACUC certification with the name of the research institution, the title of the study, the IACUC approval number and a copy of IACUC approval.

+To be completed by the Qualified Scientist or Designated Supervisor: I verify that the student will work solely with organs, tissues, cultures or cells that will be supplied to him/her by myself or qualified personnel from the laboratory; and that if vertebrate animals were euthanized they were euthanized for a purpose other than the student's research.
+AND/OR I certify that the blood, blood products, tissues or body fluids in this project will be handled in accordance with the standards and guidance set forth in U.S. Occupational Safety and Health Act, 29CFR, Subpart Z, 1910.1030 - Blood Borne Pathogens.
+Printed Name Signature Date of Approval (mm/dd/yy) (Must be prior to experimentation.)
 Title Phone/Email Institution